TDArlt/ca-soc/README.md

 ## Installation

+This website is created with quasar, see https://quasar.dev/

+Before running, you need to define the environment properties in the (to-be-created) file `src/config/index.js`.
+Use the sample file at this path to create your own.

-This website is created with quasar, see https://quasar.dev/ After setting up a quasar dev environment and running `npm install`, you can use `quasar dev` for testing or `quasar build` for creating the final website.
+After setting up a quasar dev environment and running `npm install`, you can use `quasar dev` for testing or `quasar build` for creating the final website.

 URLs and other access-relevant information is